The Sims 4 game packs: Gameplay

 Jungle Adventure offers Sims a brand new vacation world to visit, called Selvadorada.
-Selvadorada is based on the Latin American region surrounded by vast expanses of jungle, called Belomisia Jungle, that has hidden ruins to explore, treasure cheats to loot, and ancient Omiscan temples with various puzzles and traps that Sims has to endure, in order to get to the grand treasure.
+Selvadorada is based on the Latin American region surrounded by vast expanses of jungle, called Belomisia Jungle, that has hidden ruins to explore, treasure chests to loot, and ancient Omiscan temples with various puzzles and traps that Sims has to endure, in order to get to the grand treasure.
 Alongside the jungle Selvadorada includes a small settlement, called Puerto Llamante Marketplace, in which Sims can interact with locals and try out new food, raising their Selvadoradian culture skill.
 Sims can also purchase gear from the markets in order to be more prepared for the jungle.
 Inside the jungles of Selvadorada there are many forms of locations for Sims to explore.
 Many waterfalls and beautiful scenery, dominated with bridges and passageways that can lead to natural pools, quaint lagoons with fishing spots, overgrown gardens and even a plane crash site.
-These passageways usually require Sims to cut through vines, that will lead them to an adventure in the form of chance cards.
+These passageways usually require Sims to cut through vines, which will lead them to an adventure in the form of chance cards.
 The jungle also contains natural dangers such as bees and spiders, that can be annoying to unprepared Sims.

 While Sims are exploring the jungle world, they may find ancient artifacts and treasure through treasure chests and dig piles, scattered throughout Belomisia Jungle.
 The new archaeology skill heavily focuses on digging up, authenticating, and studying ancient artifacts.
 These artifacts and treasure, however, are not the only form of collectible, as relics are also introduced.
 They are usually found in forms of relic bases and tops, that can be fused together with a refined crystal to create a mystical relic.
 These mystical relics contain many forms of blessings and curses within them, that Sims can use to their advantage or disadvantage.
 Skeletons are introduced as a temporary life state and summonable NPC.
 They are commonly found in the temples, scaring any adventurers trying to get to the treasure.
-Skeletons can also be temporary helpers that can do chores and look after children while their parents are away.
+Skeletons can also be temporary helpers who do chores and look after children while their parents are away.
 They can be summoned through a rare relic and do not have bladder, hunger, energy and hygiene needs.
 Sims can become skeletons for 2 days through the use of a different relic.
 Over 170 Build/Buy mode items are introduced in Jungle Adventure, along with many new Create-a-Sim clothing, hair and accessories.
 Two new aspirations called Jungle Explorer and Archaeology Scholar are included, both focusing on the world of Selvadorada.
 Two new lot traits are introduced as well, called "Creepy Crawlies" and "Peace And Quiet".
 Various new additions to the fish, fossil, crystal and gardening collections have also been added.